Best daily deals

 iOttie Easy One Touch Wireless 2 10W wireless car charger

-iOttie has a newer car charger version, which has an auto-open and close clamp and more movement range for the arm.
-However, the more recent version is more expensive, and we believe Pixel 7a users will be served just fine with the older model.
+iOttie has a newer version, equipped an auto-open and close clamp and more movement range for the arm.
+Given that it’s more expensive, however, we believe Pixel 7a users will be served just fine with the older model.